ActivismBrooklynWe See You

 AFROPUNK ARMY is the central hub for volunteering, social justice, awareness and action.
 AP ARMY acts as a catalyst for social movements and organizations tackling critical issues dismantling our communities globally.

-Quick, give us 3 hashtags that describe you: #kind #strong #introspective
+3 hashtags that describe you: #soul #truth #healing

-Name one of your hidden talents and/or secret skills that no one would ever guess you had: My hidden talent, like a lot of Black women, is my ability to endure.
+Name one of your hidden talents or secret skills that no one would ever guess you had?
+I sing, illustrate, design tattoos and am a graphic designer.

 Get The Latest